diegodoumecq/joymap/README.md

 * Wraps the bare-bones gamepad standard into a flexible and more powerful API
 * Organizes inputs and configurations by player instead of by gamepad
 * Supports stateful inputs for ease of use: Each input consists of at least { value, pressed, justChanged }
-* Supports easy button rebinding methods (stick rebinding is coming)
+* Supports easy button/stick binding and rebinding methods
-* Supports simple aliases for ease of use
-* Supports functional aggregators that let the programmer combine any input and return any result
+* Supports functional mappers that let the programmer combine any input and return any result
 * Button bindings are set by default to the XInput standard.
 All inputs supported by the Gamepad API itself are supported, they may just require some more elbow grease (meaning: set the bindings yourself somewhere)

 ### How to run all the things